SunguckLee/sungucklee.github.com/temp.md

 +-------+------------------------+
 ```

-* S2 geometry does not remove comment of "S2WITHIN(...)" block, so it may disturb parsing arguments of plugin
-  * Usually mysql client will remove comment of query, in this case no problem.
-  * But if you start mysql client with "\--comments" option or use similiar optoins, it could make unexpected errors.
+* S2 geometry does not remove comment of "S2WITHIN(...)" block, so it may disturb parsing arguments of plugin.
+Usually mysql client will remove comment of query, in this case no problem.
+But if you start mysql client with "\--comments" option or use similiar optoins, it could make unexpected errors.
 ```sql
 mysql> SELECT * FROM poi_s2 WHERE type='cafe' AND S2WITHIN(s2location, 37.547273, 127.047171, 475000 /* Location of Ttukseom station */);
 +----+----------+------+--------------------+--------------------+---------------------+